Azure-Samples/dotnet_core_sample/README.md

-# Sample ASP.NET Core application for GitHub Actions
+# Sample ASP.NET Core application for GitHub Actions - Test Run

 For all samples to set up GitHub workflows, see [Create your first workflow](https://github.com/Azure/actions-workflow-samples